To view a two-page handout containing a selection of these Q&As that is suitable for reproduction, click here.

-The Expanded and Improved Medicare for All Act, H.R.
-676, is currently in Congress.
+The Medicare for All Act of 2019, H.R.
+1384, is currently in Congress.
 The bill would establish an American single-payer health insurance system, publicly financed and privately delivered, that builds on the existing Medicare program.
 H.R.
-676 has been introduced in multiple sessions of Congress by former Rep. John Conyers Jr. of Michigan.
-In 2017, it had 120 co-sponsors, a majority of the House Democratic caucus in the previous (115th) Congress.
+1384 was introduced by Rep. Pramila Jayapal and more than 100 co-sponsors in February of 2019.
+Its predecessor, H.R.
+676, was co-sponsored by a majority of the House Democratic caucus in the previous (115th) Congress.

 Polls over the past two decades show that about two-thirds of the U.S. population supports this approach.

 On the Senate side, Sen. Bernie Sanders has introduced the Medicare for All Act of 2019, S. 1129, which had 14 original co-sponsors.
 PNHP has welcomed Sanders’ bill, but notes it could be strengthened in several important ways.back to top

 Won’t we be letting politicians run the health system?

 No. Health professionals will be at the center of a publicly accountable, nonprofit system.

 In a single-payer system, medical decisions will be made by doctors and patients together, without insurance company interference – the way they should be.